Sayaw Sa Bangko by Audioboss via Wikimedia cc

 Tinikling photo By U.S. Air Force/Senior Airman Nestor Cruz – Public Domain, cc

-Tinikling is perhaps the most popular folk dance in the Philippines, where its roots originate from the province of Leyte.
-Officially the National Dance of the Philippines, Tinikling, is inspired by the movement of the tikling birds, which the dance is aptly named after.
-The dancers, traditionally two male and female dancers, perform using bamboo poles 9 feet long parallel to each other.
-The native dance is composed of combinations of singles, doubles, and hops that are determined by the beat of the bamboo poles.
+Tinikling is the most popular folk dance in the Philippines, with roots in Leyte province.
+Officially, the National Dance of the Philippines, Tinikling, is inspired by the movement of the tikling birds, which the dance is aptly named after.

 2. Cariñosa